gndec-2021/Newsletter_2024/Content/Cultural/Cultural.md

     - College Bhangra participated in All India Open National Youth Festival held at Hubbali-Dharwad, Karnataka

 - 2022
-    - College Gidha Team participated in Punjab State Inter-University held at Punjabi University, Patiala
+    - College Giddha Team participated in Punjab State Inter-University held at Punjabi University, Patiala

     - College Won Overall Trophy in Zonal and Runners Up Trophy in InterZonal in IKGPTU Youth Festival